vlab-cs-ucsb/LibStranger/README.md

 // These two constants are used to allocate some static buffers.
 // So they affect memory performance.
 #define MAX_EXCEPTION 50   /* change this to 2000.
 You can use a number as large as 2^MAX_VARIABLES */
-#define MAX_VARIABLES 10   /* change this to 30 for test_stranger.c to run.
+#define MAX_VARIABLES 10   /* change this to 40 for test.c to run.
 You can use any number you want. */
 ```

 Read documentation in [stranger.h](src/stranger.h) to get an idea of LibStranger